 I know that most (or hopefully all) school districts have some sort of lockdown procedures in place.
 If not, I would urge you to get involved and see what you can do to change that.
 This is a very real threat, but lives can be saved if there is a plan in place for when such things happen.

-Depending on the situation, there are many variations to a school’s lockdown procedures.
+there are many variations to a school’s lockdown procedures, but most include: